Tutorials · · 7 min read

 app.use(cors());

-Create User API
+Create the API endpoints

-app.post('/createUser', (req, res) => {
+app.post("/createUser", (req, res) => {

 const id = req.body.id;